V-M-Aravind/React-ToDo-DND/README.md

 Can sort the todo by draging it in its own conatiner

-Use local storage to store data
+Uses local storage to store data

+Search toDo

 <br>